 What's at Risk

-The affected devices include the Archer NX200, NX210, NX500, and NX600 models.
+The affected devices include the Archer NX200, NX210, NX500, NX600, and the Archer AX53 v1.0 models, as well as older models like the TL-WR940N, TL-WR740N, and TL-WR841N.
 With millions of these routers in use, the potential impact is substantial.
 If exploited, attackers could gain full control over the router, leading to data breaches, unauthorized access to personal information, and manipulation of network traffic.
 This could also facilitate further attacks on connected devices within the home or business network.

 TP-Link has strongly recommended that users update to the latest firmware version to mitigate these risks.
 Failure to do so could leave devices vulnerable to exploitation, and the company has stated that it cannot be held responsible for any consequences resulting from unpatched devices.